tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Stomping-Behemoth Leg Tattoo

-When you disengage or pop free from an enemy, that enemy takes thunder damage equal to the escalation die (champion: twice the escalation die; epic: three times the escalation die).
+When you disengage or pop free from an enemy, that enemy takes thunder damage equal to the escalation die, twice the escalation die at champion tier, and three times the escalation die at epic tier.

 **Quirk:** Unheeding of ‘minor irritations’.